• Home

 Meet Our Team

 Erica Warren is the Founder and CEO of Using Athletics to Cope, bringing over a decade of experience in mental health and youth services.
-She holds dual undergraduate degrees in Psychology and Sociology, along with Master’s degrees in Clinical Mental Health Counseling and Forensic Psychology.
+She holds degrees in Psychology and Sociology, along with Master’s degrees in Clinical Mental Health Counseling and Forensic Psychology.

 Jamie Warren-Henderson

-Jamie Warren-Henderson holds a Master’s in Clinical Mental Health Counseling from Walden University and a Bachelor’s degree in Criminal Justice/Criminology with a minor in Sociology.
-With a background as a Recreational Therapist in an inpatient psychiatric facility and experience teaching Physical Education, Jamie brings a unique blend of mental health expertise and athletic leadership to Using Athletics to Cope.
+Jamie Warren-Henderson holds a Master’s degree in Clinical Mental Health Counseling from Walden University and a Bachelor’s degree in Criminal Justice and Criminology with a minor in Sociology.
+Her professional background includes work as a Recreational Therapist in an inpatient psychiatric setting, along with experience teaching Physical Education.

 Kiera McIvor